Jock Allan (rugby union): Amateur career

 He was in the Melrose 7s side that won the Melrose Sevens in 1931.

 Provincial career

 He played in the South of Scotland District versus North of Scotland District match of 1931.

+He played for Scotland Probables on 19 December 1931.

 By 1933 he was dropped by the South of Scotland District side; their team that season were underdogs to beat the North of Scotland District side.

 International career

 He was capped 17 times for Scotland from 1927 to 1934.

-He made headlines in his cap against Ireland on 24 February 1934 - he was the first married man to play for Scotland.
+He made headlines in his cap against Ireland on 24 February 1934 – he was the first married man to play for Scotland.